KhaledHamouda/Django_Labs/README.md

 ### **Mart**

 This project simulates an online store.
-You'll work on setting up models for products, categories, and user orders, along with creating views that allow users to browse and purchase items.
+I am working on setting up models for products, categories, and user orders, along with creating views that allow users to browse and purchase items.
 It covers basic e-commerce functionality such as adding products to a cart and checking out.

 ### **Other Tasks**